 United States broadcaster NBC also reportedly paid $1-billion for the six seasons until 2021-22 in 2015.

 “On the international stage deals have already been done in the States, China, Brazil and Africa,” Tim Bridge, senior manager at Deloitte’s Sports Business Group told AFP.
+“The significant growth in new markets suggests the appetite for the Premier League around the world hasn’t diluted.”

 In a conference call with investors last week, Manchester United’s executive vice-chairman Ed Woodward said the league’s “global cumulative audience has increased nine percent year-by-year, with particularly strong increases in Asia and North America”.